HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 Benjamin Cole

-For large mattress brands, HSA and FSA acceptance represents a meaningful revenue opportunity but is also an area that demands precision when it comes to compliance.
+For large mattress brands, HSA and FSA acceptance represents a meaningful revenue opportunity but is also an area that demands careful attention when it comes to compliance.
 The IRS does not explicitly mention mattress eligibility in Internal Revenue Code § 213(d) or IRS Publication 502.
-Instead, the IRS clarifies in a Revenue Ruling that eligibility depends on whether the mattress meets the Internal Revenue Code’s definition of medical care — and whether that purpose is properly substantiated.
+Instead, the IRS states in a Revenue Ruling that eligibility depends on whether the mattress meets the Internal Revenue Code’s definition of medical care and whether that purpose is properly substantiated.

 • The IRS’s legal framework for medical expense eligibility